-Former Fed Chief Paul Volcker, inflation tamer, dies at 92
+Former Fed Chief Paul Volcker, inflation slayer, dies at 92

 His wife of 44 years, Barbara, died in 1998 after many years of suffering from rheumatoid arthritis.
 They had two children.

-Reporting by Daniel Trotta and Jonathan Spicer; Editing by Bill Trott, Diane Craft, Nick Zieminski and Nick Macfie
+Reporting by Daniel Trotta and Jonathan Spicer; Additional reporting by Howard Schneider; Editing by Bill Trott, Diane Craft, Nick Zieminski and Nick Macfie